Short Game Course intro thumbnail

 If you don’t have time to read the entire article on how to stop shanking wedges, here are some of the key points you can take:

-• To stop shanking wedges, you should first check and make sure you are not standing too close to the ball.
-This position makes it difficult to swing the club on the intended path without hitting the hosel.
+• Check that you’re not standing too close to the ball, which makes it difficult to swing without hitting the hosel.

 Why do I Shank My Wedges